harrisonjeffs/Tic-Tac-Endeavour/README.md

 --Ambitions--

-- Working CPU opponent
+- Working CPU opponent, with difficulty toggle:
-- Larger grids (4x4, 5x5)
+  - Easy: A quick game with no challenge, you will invariably win as the computer makes terrible choices intentionally
+  - Breezy: The casual game with a standard challenge, the CPU will try to win, but not too hard
+  - Sleazy: The CPU will actively try to cheat and undermine your success
+- Larger grids (4x4, 5x5).
+The rules will shift depending on the size of the board (eg 5x5 will require 5 in a row to win)
 - "Chaos" mode, the grid expands exponentionally and the game never ends.
+Put your CPU to the test and witness the application take control as you desperately search for the Task Manager.